Matt25969/LAFB/scripts/README.md

 # Scripts
 Collection of useful commands for containerisation of microservices.
+All commands to run from root directory.

 ## docker.sh
 List of commands for docker: